hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

 ## 1. Audit your IoT Fleet

-AWS provides a service called AWS IoT Device Defender to help you looks at account- and device-related settings and policies to ensure security measures are in place.
-Device Defender provides a tool call Audit.
+AWS provides a service called AWS IoT Device Defender to help you looks at account and device settings to ensure security measures are in place.
+Device Defender provides a feature called Audit.
 An Audit can help you detect any drifts from security best practices or access policies.

 Audit provides [14 type of checks](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-audit-checks.html).
 You can configure audit settings in your AWS account to choose which checks will be available when you set up audits.
 These Settings are effective at regional level.
 That means, settings in region A will not affect region B.